simdipo/Darey.io_devops/WORDPRESS_LVM/wordpress_LVM.md

  remote MySQL database.

- IMportant: Do not forget to STOP your EC2 instnces after completion of the projet to aviod extra costs.
+ Important: Do not forget to STOP your EC2 instnces after completion of the projet to aviod extra costs.

  #CONGRATULATIONS!